 How to define Hotel Missions and Goals

-Organizational Missions : Every organisation has a reason or purpose to exist .
-This forms the basis for the organisation's Mission statement.
-An organisation's mission can be expressed in a mission statement , which defines the unique purpose that sets one hotel from another.
+Every organization has a reason or purpose to exist.
+This forms the basis for the organization’s Mission statement is a statement detailing the purpose of a business..
+An organization’s mission can be expressed in a mission statement, which defines the unique purpose that sets one hotel apart from another.

-From the mission statement hotel employees should be able to derive a sense of purpose and direction to hotel policies.
+From the mission statement hotel employees should be able to derive a sense of purpose and direction from hotel policies.

 - Hotel Management

 The mission statement should address the basic needs and expectations of their guests.
 We can assume that all guests will have the basic expectations:

 - Well-maintained facilities and equipment.

 The hotel’s mission statement should reflect its management philosophy.
 Since styles of operation differ, mission statements will vary from property to property.
 A mission statement guides managers in their jobs by identifying the hotel’s basic values.
 Above all the hotel’s mission is one of the principal means, it uses to distinguish itself from other hotels.

 The mission statement should help the hotel employees meet or exceed the expectations of both guests and management.
 A mission statement can also serve as a basis for job descriptions and performance standards and as an introduction to the property for new employees.
 This should also appear in the employee’s handbooks and training manuals along with the job description.

 “The mission of our hotel is to provide outstanding lodging facilities and services to our guests.
 Our hotel focuses on individual business and leisure travel, as well as travel associated with group meetings. we emphasize high-quality standards in our rooms and food and beverage divisions.
 We provide a fair return on investment for our owners and recognize that this cannot be done without well-trained, motivated, and enthusiastic employees.”